 Everyone faces challenges at different points in their lives, however there’s no need to face them alone.
 Our counseling program provides family, individual, couples and group counseling to people of all ages.
 Counseling assists in building confidence, using existing strengths and learning skills to overcome difficult situations.

-VIP-ER at Salvation Army substance abuse and family programs
+VIP-ER at Salvation Army

 The VIP-ER Program is a long-term, residential substance abuse program.
 It is a consortium of 6 agencies partnering to provide services for individuals residing at The Salvation Army struggling with substance abuse and related issues.